 Yes, this is known as seronegative autoimmune thyroiditis, or serum negative Hashimoto’s.

-80-90% of people with Hashimoto’s will have TPO antibodies, TG antibodies or both.
+80-90 percent of people with Hashimoto’s will have TPO antibodies, TG antibodies, or both.
 However, some people will never test positive for thyroid antibodies, yet may have full blown Hashimoto’s, with all the symptoms associated with it.

-In serum negative Hashimoto’s, the person will still have the hypoechoic pattern on their thyroid gland upon ultrasound examination that is seen with Hashimoto’s and thyroid antibodies but will not have measurable circulating thyroid antibodies.
+In serum negative Hashimoto’s, the person will still have the hypoechoic pattern on their thyroid gland that is seen with Hashimoto’s upon ultrasound examination.
+They will also have thyroid antibodies, but will not have measurable circulating thyroid antibodies.

-People who do not have thyroid antibodies will likely have smaller thyroid glands and are less likely to have goiter compared to people with Hashimoto’s antibodies.
+People who do not have thyroid antibodies will likely have smaller thyroid glands and be less likely to have goiters compared to people with Hashimoto’s antibodies.

 Stage 3: Subclinical Hypothyroidism

-The next stage of Hashimoto’s is known as subclinical hypothyroidism.
+The third stage of Hashimoto’s is known as subclinical hypothyroidism.

-In this stage, the TSH may be slightly elevated on blood tests (3-10), and the levels of free T3 and free T4 are going to be normal.
+In this stage, TSH levels may be slightly elevated on blood tests (3-10 mU/L), and the levels of free T3 and free T4 are going to be normal.
 The person’s thyroid antibodies may be even higher than in Stage 2, as increases in TSH can increase the inflammation of the thyroid gland.
 Some individuals, however, will continue to be antibody negative.

-In the world of conventional medicine, this stage is controversial in terms of treating.
-They may take a “wait and watch approach,” but if nothing is done, this is the stage where one would begin to experience more symptoms and will eventually progress to overt hypothyroidism.
+In the world of conventional medicine, this stage is controversial in terms of treatment.
+Doctors may take a “wait and watch approach,” but if nothing is done, this is the stage where one would begin to experience more symptoms that will eventually progress to overt hypothyroidism.

 While I understand that some people may have a dogma against medications and would prefer to do things the natural way, as a pharmacist, Hashimoto’s patient, and advocate, I am not a proponent of telling my readers to martyr themselves for a cause.
 In contrast to other medications that act as artificial chemical messengers to block or activate pathways in our bodies, thyroid medications are the same chemical structure as our internally produced thyroid hormones, and most of the symptoms associated with thyroid medications are usually due to improper dosing.

-Thus, I, along with most progressive, integrative, and functional medicine physicians, will often recommend thyroid hormone treatment at this stage (some even advocate treatment with thyroid medications during Stage 2)!
+Thus, I, along with most progressive, integrative, and functional medicine physicians, will often recommend thyroid hormone treatment at this stage (some even advocate for treatment with thyroid medications during Stage 2).
 To learn more about optimizing thyroid medications, download my FREE eBook!

 Lifestyle interventions and the root cause approach are also critical at this stage to feel better, to prevent further damage, and to reverse the condition!